alcortesm/isolate/README.md

 like unshare, lxc or docker.

-Most isolation levels require some capabilities(7), although the '-userns' allows to run the isolated command in an unpriviledged namespace environment, as shown in the example below.
+Most isolation levels require some capabilities(7), although the '-userns' option allows to run the isolated command in an unpriviledged namespace environment, as shown in the example below.